benjamint08/vite-react-go-template/README.md

 #
 <img src="go_react_vite_tailwind.png">

-# Go, React, Tailwind and Vite template
+# Go, React, Tailwind and Vite template (mongohelper branch)

 By [benjamint08](https://github.com/benjamint08)

 ## Description

-This is a template for a fullstack application using Go, React and Vite.
+This is a template for a fullstack application using Go, MongoDB, React and Vite.
 This template application is a simple todo list.

 ## Features

 - Go backend
+- MongoDB database
 - React frontend
 - Tailwind CSS
 - Vite for frontend development